Burn Injury Lawyers in Austin

 What Are Catastrophic Burns?

 Many accidents lead to severe, catastrophic burns.
-Oilfield accidents, defective products, premises liability and even car crashes can all result in extensive burns that permanently alter the victim’s life.
+Oilfield accidents, defective products, premises liability, and even car crashes can all result in extensive burns that permanently alter the victim’s life.
 Catastrophic burns are extensive in nature and often lead to further complications, such as infection, low body temperature, problems breathing, and scarring.
 These injuries require immediate and extensive medical treatment and often result in serious physical and emotional consequences.

 Unfortunately, burn injuries commonly occur as a result of negligence.
 When this is the case, you may be able to hold the negligent parties accountable for your damages and pain and suffering.
-At Howry Breen & Herman, we help victims of negligence fight for a full, fair recovery.
+At Howry Breen & Herman, LLP, we help victims of negligence fight for a full, fair recovery.
 Our team of Austin burn injury lawyers has been serving clients in Austin and Georgetown since 1995; find out how we can help you with your complex catastrophic injury case today.

 Types of Burn Injuries